Missouri Africa Program at the UNIVERSITY OF GHANA

 How to Apply:

-Students from MAP-Member Universities (UMSL, Truman State University, Lincoln University, and the University of Central Missouri): Contact the study abroad office on your home campus for the complete application process and information.
-All students should complete the Missouri Africa Program Application form and the UGL Application form.
-Please also submit your official transcript and copy of your passport (if you have one).
+Students from MAP-Member Universities (UMSL, Truman State University, and the University of Central Missouri): Contact the study abroad office on your home campus for the complete application process and information.
+All students should complete the Missouri Africa Program Application form and three copies of the UGL Application form.
+Please also submit your official transcript, a copy of your passport (if you have one), and two passport-sized photos.

 Students from Other Universities (Non-MAP universities):

 First, obtain approval from their home university study abroad office and then be nominated by their coordinator to participate in study abroad.
-Then, the student should complete the Missouri Africa Program Application form and the UGL Application form.
-Please also submit your official transcript and copy of your passport (if you have one).
+Then, the student should complete the Missouri Africa Program Application form and three copies of the UGL Application form.
+Please also submit your official transcript, a copy of your passport (if you have one) and two passport-sized photos.
 Send everything to the MAP-Coordinator at UMSL by April 4, 2014.
 As a non-MAP member, you will also need to submit a check or money order made out to 'UMSL' for $250.

 The University of Missouri-St. Louis Coordinator must receive all completed applications by April 4, 2014 for consideration for Fall 2014.